saidake/simi/docs/Algorithms.md

             return -1;
         }

-        // Each row must be either identical to or entirely different from the first row. for (int[] row : board) {
+        // Ensure each row is either identical to or completely different from the first row. for (int[] row : board) {
             boolean same = row[0] == firstRow[0];
             for (int i = 0; i < n; i++) {